 I’m trying to hide from the ravenous blog monster but I can feel it breathing down my neck.

 My go to writing topics just aren’t inspiring me but in my procrastination I’ve finally thought of something that shifts my slumpy feelings into something much more positive.
 Thusly will the beast be satiated.

 When I was a kid I learned how to crochet.
 That is, I crocheted one hideous looking misshapen, odd coloured blanket when I was 12.
 While other girls were crocheting little santa clauses and reindeers to fit over cardboard tubes into which they’d pop homemade fudge and coconut ice, I focussed my creative powers on making squares.
 I eventually made a blanket that was too big for a doll and too small for a human.

 Years would go past before I would lift a crochet hook again.

 It wasn’t until after I had my daughter that I would try out crocheting again.
 The prompt for my newfound woolly desires was a chat I had with a gorgeous mama at a coffee group I was attending with baby.
-She had the most beautiful white blanket with sprays of crocheted white flowers at ever corner.
-She had created it for her baby girl.
+She had the most beautiful white blanket with sprays of crocheted white flowers at every corner.
+She had made it for her baby girl.

 That got me thinking about the things mothers craft for their babies.
 My great-grandmother embroidered, tatted and crocheted on her linen.
 My grandmother still has her mother’s beautiful pillowcases, sheets, towels, facecloths and tablecloths with lacy edging and sprigs of colourful flowers.